ahmadaghazadeh/Shop/README.md

 # Domain-Driven Design

-> A curated list of Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS), Event Sourcing, Swagger.
+> A curated list of Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS), Event Sourcing, Swagger, Test-driven development

 **[Domain-Driven Design (DDD)](https://en.m.wikipedia.org/wiki/Domain-driven_design)** is an approach to software development for complex needs by connecting the implementation to an evolving model.
 The premise of Domain-Driven Design is the following: